Personal Finance News

 Although money is inanimate, it impacts how we feel and how we behave.
 Undeniably, there is a lot of emotion tied to how we spend and use money.
 Greed and fear are emotions, and various surveys across the globe have shown how these emotions are inextricably intertwined with our decisions about money.

 Investing is a money decision, a choice we are making in terms of how we want to grow our wealth, and like all other money decisions it can be emotional.
-If you think about it, even the outcomes you seek from your investment decisions are somewhat emotional, aren’t they: Buying a house, funding your child’s higher education, starting your venture and a comfortable retirement lifestyle.
+If you think about it, even the outcomes you seek from your investment decisions are somewhat emotional, aren’t they.
+Buying a house, funding your child’s higher education, starting your venture and a comfortable retirement lifestyle.
 These are choices that evoke emotional responses, joy and happiness if achieved and anxiety and depression if not.

 However, when it comes to investing, emotions need to be set aside.
 For some, emotions may even need to be locked up.

 Equity traders have devised systems that prevent them from being influenced by emotion while trading.
 The basic stop-loss is a way to ensure that you do not let your emotions get the better of your trading strategy.
-For long-term investors, facing a potential market correction (As of 4th November, the BSE Sensex has lost 8.2% in roughly the last 40 days)
+For long-term investors, facing a potential market correction (As of 4th November, the BSE Sensex has lost 8.2% in roughly the last 40 days) there are no defined stop losses.
+Seeing the value of your hard-earned savings falling fast can be unnerving for the most resilient of us.

 Let’s go back in time a little, to March 2020.
 Our equity indices were falling too fast thanks to the pandemic scare.
 In a matter of 45 days from mid-February 2020 to the end of March 2020, our benchmark indices were down roughly 35%.
 It was quick and brutal, with stock prices of even good-quality companies falling 50%-60%.
 It was the ultimate test of your emotions.
 When such a sharp correction happens in highly uncertain times, you just don’t know what’s next.
+This leads to obvious anxiety and the daily, deepening red in the portfolio can exaggerate that emotion.
+As a result, you may be driven to act and the most apparent action is to get out.
+That’s what our right brain tells us, get out while you can; the world is coming to an end.

 Had you let emotion take over and withdrawn your equity investments, you may have missed out on the strong rally we have seen since then.
 The benchmark indices are up 95% in value since the beginning of April 2020.
 If you had just pulled out your money from the markets, it’s unlikely that you went back in a hurry.